Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: CMB Lensing reconstruction bias due to a rotation field

-We first note that this effective estimator, $\hat{\phi}'_{LM}$, does not bias the reconstructed lensing potential, up to the leading order of $\phi$ and $\alpha$ (also see Appendix~B of \cite{Gluscevic_2009} for a similar discussion).
+This estimator does not bias the reconstructed lensing potential, up to leading order in $\phi$ and $\alpha$ (also see Appendix~B of \cite{Gluscevic_2009} for a similar discussion).
 This can be demonstrated by taking the ensemble average of $\hat{\phi}'_{LM}$ over different CMB realizations,